On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Conclusion and future work

 \section{\mytitle{Conclusion and future work}}

-In this paper, we introduced a framework for the VRPSD with scenarios in which recourse policies are represented as feasible solutions of a MIP.
-We characterized the convex hull of such recourse policies and introduced a new class of inequalities termed scenario recourse inequalities (SRIs).
+In this paper, we introduced a framework for the VRPSD with scenarios in which recourse policies are represented as feasible solutions of a flow-based MIP.
+We characterized the convex hull of such recourse policies and introduced a new class of inequalities called scenario recourse inequalities (SRIs).
 We showed that SRIs yield a formulation for the VRPSD under a scenario-optimal recourse policy, and we further demonstrated that they are valid for other recourse policies and dominate certain ILS cuts.

-Our computational results show that, compared to ILS cuts, SRIs provide a better approximation of the recourse function and are particularly useful when CVRP feasibility is not imposed.
-Since we can now better approximate the recourse function, there is less need to rely on the assumption of CVRP feasibility, which imposes a somewhat arbitrary hard capacity constraint on the sum of expected demands (see~\cite{hoogendoorn2025evaluation}).
-Using our results, one could instead consider more flexible approaches, such as assigning larger costs to recourse actions to reduce the occurrence of failures.
-We leave this direction for future work.
+Our computational results show that, compared to ILS cuts, SRIs provide a better approximation of the recourse function and are particularly useful when the assumption of CVRP feasibility is not imposed.
+Since we can now better approximate the recourse function, there is less need to rely on CVRP feasibility, which imposes a somewhat arbitrary hard capacity constraint on the sum of expected demands (see~\cite{hoogendoorn2025evaluation}).
+Using our results, one could instead consider more flexible approaches, such as reducing the occurrence of failures by assigning larger costs to the recourse actions.
+We leave this direction as future work.

-Overall, this work shows that modeling recourse decisions via a network flow formulation can be useful and yields a polyhedral structure that can be exploited.
+Overall, we have shown that modeling recourse decisions via a network flow formulation can be useful and yields a polyhedral structure that can be exploited.
 For the future, it would be interesting to study the separation of projected SRIs and to explore similar ideas in other stochastic routing problems where the recourse policy involves other types of resource collection/consumption along routes.

 \begin{APPENDICES}